 I went on to teach music at an elementary school in Topeka, Kansas.
 After working with the younger students, I felt called to return to the college scene.
 I became a Residence Hall Director at Benedictine College and served in their residence life program for eight years, helping college students adjust to life away from home and navigate the uncertainties and trials of the college years.

-I recently resigned from the College and have been enjoying life at home with my family while pursuing my career as a doula.
-I reside in Atchison, KS with my husband, Justin, and our five children, ages 13, 11, 9, 4, and newborn.
+I resigned from the College in 2015, and have been enjoying life at home with my family while pursuing my career as a birth doula.
+I reside in Atchison, KS with my husband, Justin, and our five children, ages 17, 15, 13, 8, and 4.
 I love Jesus, singing, being outdoors, playing (somewhat obscure) board games, and relaxing at home with my family.